 Creamy, dreamy and definitely the most delicious form of Greek yogurt I’ve ever had!
-Learn how to make whipped Greek yogurt, my new favorite no-bake dessert to enjoy now or store in the fridge for tomorrow.
+Learn how to make whipped Greek yogurt, my new favorite no-bake dessert to enjoy now or make-ahead.
 Serve with fresh fruit and graham crackers, or just eat it plain!

 Newsflash!: Now deeming this year, “The Year of Greek Yogurt”.